mahbubsabuj/mahbubsabuj/README.md

 <p>
-  <h4 align="center"><b>"I'm a CSE undergraduate and a passionate programmer who loves to code.
+  <h4 align="center"><b>"I'm a CSE graduate and a passionate programmer who loves to code.
 I enjoy experimenting with new technologies and tools.
 I adore opensource and believe that we all owe it to the community to give back."</b></h4>
 </p>

 <p align="center">